-NOTE: The congressional notification requirements of Section 301(b) and 301(c) will be addressed in a separate AL.
+NOTE: The congressional notification requirements of Section 301(b) and 301(c) of P.L.
+116-94 will be addressed in a separate AL.

 I. SECTION 301(a) UNFUNDED REQUESTS FOR PROPOSALS

 No appropriation, funds, or authority made available by this title for the Department of Energy shall be used to initiate or resume any program, project, or activity or to prepare or initiate Requests For Proposals or similar arrangements (including Requests for Quotations, Requests for Information, and Funding Opportunity Announcements) for a program, project, or activity if the program, project, or activity has not been funded by Congress.